 I want to show you some data visualization techniques in Power BI to create a compelling dashboard.
+You may watch the full video of this tutorial at the bottom of this blog.

 If you’re a business that sells something, you definitely want to showcase your sales performance really effectively.